MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-deploy.md

 Enrollment Validation

 Now that everything is properly configured for Azure AD and MDM Enrollment, the rest should now be a snap.
-You&#39;ll need a Wi-Fi connection and the HoloLens device, as well as one of the previously configured AAD user accounts.
+You&#39;ll need a Wi-Fi connection and the HoloLens device, and one of the previously configured AAD user accounts.

 If your device isn&#39;t currently sitting in a factory settings state, now would be a good time to [reflash the device](https://docs.microsoft.com/en-us/hololens/hololens-recovery#clean-reflash-the-device).

 1. Once your device is in OOBE, you&#39;ll need to start interacting and following the prompts.
 2. Connect to an open Wi-Fi network that does not require certificates to join the Wi-Fi.
-This will allow the device to download the certificate to be used on the organization&#39;s Wi-Fi after initial set up.
+This will allow the device to download the certificate to be used on the organization&#39;s Wi-Fi after initial setup.
-3. The critical prompt will be when you are asked **Who owns this HoloLens?** Select **My work or school owns it** and enter your Azure AD account credentials.
+3. The critical prompt will be when you are asked.
+Who owns this HoloLens?** Select **My work or school owns it** and enter your Azure AD account credentials.
 4. When enrollment is successful, you&#39;ll be prompted to set up a PIN.
 This PIN is unique to this device for this user.
 You will also be prompted for Iris scans, voice data, and telemetry settings and finally, you&#39;ll be able to learn how to open the start menu and complete OOBE.
-5. Once you land in the Mixed Reality Home open the Start menu using the **Start gesture** you just learned.
+5. Once you land in the Mixed Reality Home, open the Start menu using the **Start gesture** you just learned.
 6. Select the **Settings** app and select **System**.
 The first piece of information you&#39;ll see is your Device name, which for your HoloLens 2 device will be &quot;HOLOLENS-&quot; followed by a six character string.
 7. Take note of this name.

 ![](RackMultipart20210312-4-5gvo1a_html_87e83793b627516d.jpg)

-1. You can checkverify that your device is successfully enrolled in thejoined to Azure AD and enrolled to Intune within the Settings app.
+1. You can verify that your device is successfully joined to Azure AD and enrolled to Intune within the Settings app.
 From **Settings** select **Accounts** -\&gt; **Access work or school**.
-From this screen you can verify you are successfully enrolled by seeing &quot;Connected to nameofAAD&#39;s Azure AD.
+From this screen, you can verify you are successfully enrolled by seeing &quot;Connected to nameofAAD&#39;s Azure AD.
 Connected by yourusername@nameofAAD.onmicrosoft.com&quot;.
 This will verify your device is joined to your organization&#39;s Azure AD.
 2.

-To validate the device has Azure AD Joined we can check the Azure Active Directory from the [Azure portal](https://portal.azure.com/#home) -\&gt; **Azure Active Directory** -\&gt; **Devices** -\&gt; **All devices** , and search the device name.
+To validate the device has Azure AD Joined we can check the Azure Active Directory from the [Azure portal](https://portal.azure.com/#home) -\&gt; **Azure Active Directory** -\&gt; **Devices** -\&gt; **All devices**, and search the device name.
 You&#39;ll be able to see the device is a part of the Azure Active Directory.

 ![](RackMultipart20210312-4-5gvo1a_html_db8063b521425d2b.png)

-1. You may verify your device is enrolled with MDM on device, From **Settings** select **Accounts** -\&gt; **Access work or school**.
-From this screen you can verify you are successfully enrolled by seeing &quot;Connected to nameofAAD&#39;s Azure AD.
+1. You may verify your device is enrolled with MDM on device, from **Settings** select **Accounts** -\&gt; **Access work or school**.
+From this screen, you can verify you are successfully enrolled by seeing &quot;Connected to nameofAAD&#39;s Azure AD.
 Connected by [yourusername@nameofAAD.onmicrosoft.com](mailto:yourusername@nameofAAD.onmicrosoft.com)&quot;. from this Access work or school account by selecting &quot;Connected to nameofAAD&#39;s Azure AD.
 Connected by yourusername@nameofAAD.onmicrosoft.com&quot; and select the **Info** button.

 To check online Next you&#39;ll need to log into the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com/#home).
 Log in and select  **Devices**  then  **All devices**.
-From here you can search your HoloLens device&#39;s name.
+From here, you can search your HoloLens device&#39;s name.
 You should be able to see your HoloLens listed on Intune.

 ![](RackMultipart20210312-4-5gvo1a_html_17909e73d939a0ec.png)

 ## Wi-Fi certificate validation

 By now the device should have received the Wi-Fi certificate.
 The simplest validation you can do is attempt to connect to the Wi-Fi connection for which you&#39;ve received the certificate.
 Open up the **Settings** app and navigate to **Network &amp; Internet** -\&gt; **Wi-Fi** and select the Wi-fi connection.
-Once connected open up the Microsoft Edge app and confirm you can navigate to a website.
+Once connected, open up the Microsoft Edge app and confirm you can navigate to a website.

 To confirm that you have received the certificate on the device you can use the [Certificate Manager](https://docs.microsoft.com/hololens/certificate-manager).